-What is a Jumper Derby?
+What is a Jumping Derby?

-A Jumper Derby is a good test of your horse's willingness to jump a mix of stadium type jumps (which will fall if you hit them) and cross country obstacles (which are solid and immoveable) over varied terrain.
+A Jumping Derby is a good test of your horse's willingness to jump a mix of stadium type jumps (which will fall if you hit them) and cross country obstacles (which are solid and immoveable) over varied terrain.

 A course is set with a mix of both types of jumps and your ride is timed.
 You get penalties (4 pts) for knocking down a stadium jump rail and penalties (20 pts) for having a refusal or run-out at a cross country obstacle.

 The Divisions you can enter are based on the maximum height of the obstacles to be jumped and are listed below.
 Divisions (except Intro) are further broken down into Horse, Rider, and Open classes based on the following definitions.

 FYI: The day of the Derby, the jumping order is: Intro, BNA (Beginner Novice A), BNB (Beginner Novice B), N (Novice), and T (Training).
 Within each division, the order is: Horse, Rider, Open.

 Courses for each division are open for walking ONLY BEFORE the division starts.
 So if you are entered in BNA-rider, for example, you need to be there to walk the course before the BN-Open division rides.